ghost-fvtt/fxmaster/README.md

 });
 ```

-#### Animation easing
+#### Animation Easing

 You can customize the `canvas.specials.drawSpecialToward` to ease the animation toward the target.
+Here is some example
-Here is an example data, easing options are given in the ease.js file.
+data.
+The easing options are given in the `ease.js` file.

 ```javascript
 {